 The temperature was in the late twenties, pitch side it was even higher.
 Not long after the ball was thrown in the temperature rose further on the field.
 In the terraces, it didn’t take long to follow suit.

 Seamus McCallan was the first Tyrone player to walk, followed by Paschal Canavan, lined for an altercation with current Derry manager Damian Barton.
-The Oakleafers were three up at half time 8-5 and there was a sense of c
+The Oakleafers were three up at half time 8-5 and there was a sense of chaos

 For the second year running Widnes Vikings are supporting the Sir Bobby Robson Foundation in its work in researching and treating cancer patients.
 The specially designed Vikings jersey by O’Neills is a key element in the fundraising.